jakep3/Project-4/README.md

 __Wenz Curve__: The Wenz Curve for ocean noise.

 Power spectral density (PSD) of a signal is the spectra level, which gives the mean-squared pressure of noise measured within a freqency bandwidth, divided by the measurement of bandwidth.
 It is essentially a measure of the signal's power versus frequency.
 The equation is used in the code related to the project.

 The equation is:
 ![](13.JPG)
-To convert PSD to decibel values, this equation is used:

 ![](14.JPG)

 Project 2 link is here and is where times came from : https://github.com/jakep3/Project-2-